Molecular knot: History

 An important development in knot theory is allowing for intra-chain contacts within an entangled molecular chain.
-Circuit topology has recently emerged as a topology framework that formalises the arrangement of contacts as well as chain crossings in a folded linear chain.
+Circuit topology has emerged as a topology framework that formalises the arrangement of contacts as well as chain crossings in a folded linear chain.
 As a complementary approach, Colin Adams. et al., developed a singular knot theory that is applicable to folded linear chains with intramolecular interactions.

 Applications

 Many synthetic molecular knots have a distinct globular shape and dimensions that make them potential building blocks in nanotechnology.